luyufan498/Adaptive-Computing-Challenge-2021/README.md

 **In the 4K mode, there is a separate branch (1090p) to draw waveform and UI.**

+### management branch:

-As shown in the figures, the management branch runs as a asistant branch with the main task branch.
-Using a copyed stream from main branch, the management branch can check the input scenarios.
+The management branch is responible for checking the scenerio of input videos.
+As shown in the figures, the management branch runs as a asistant branch with the main AI inference branch.
+This branch takes of a copyed video stream from main AI inference branch, so that it can monitor the video stream simultaneously.

-Considering that the scenairos will not change frequenctly, the inference runs every few seconds.
-The inference interval can be adjusted by pre-designed interfaces.
+***Note***: considering performance costs, the AI inference in management branch runs on seconds basis.
+The inference interval can be adjusted by pre-designed interfaces in real time.

-In our demo, we included two kinds of model for scenerio classification:
+In our demo, we include two kinds of models for scenerio classification:

 1. For segmentation
     There are two models from ***Model Zoo*** are used in our demo to satisfy different requirments of the accuracy:
     - pt_ENet_cityscapes_512_1024_8.6G_2.0